uzulim/hades/README.md

 verdict = judge(X, search_list = [{'a': 0.1, 'k': 50, 't': 0.9}, {'a': 0.5, 'k': 50, 't': 0.9}, {'a': 0.9, 'k': 50, 't': 0.9}])
 ```

+## Notebooks
+There are `Jupyter` notebooks in the `notebooks` folder that reproduce computational experiments in the paper.